bow/pytest-pipeline/README.rst

     import os
     import shutil
+    import unittest
-    from pytest_pipeline import PipelineRun, PipelineTest, mark, utils
+    from pytest_pipeline import PipelineRun, mark, utils

-    # one pipeline run is represented by one class that subclasses PipelineTest
+    # we can subclass `PipelineRun` to add custom methods
+    # using `PipelineRun` as-is is also possible
-    class TestMyPipeline(PipelineTest):
+    class MyRun(PipelineRun):

-        # define the pipeline execution via PipelineRun objects
-        run = PipelineRun(
-            # the actual command to start your pipeline
-            cmd="./run_pipeline",
-            stdout="run.stdout",
-        )

         # before_run-marked functions will be run before the pipeline is executed
         @mark.before_run
         def test_prep_executable(self):
             # copy the executable to the run directory
             shutil.copy2("/path/to/run_pipeline", "run_pipeline")
-            # testing if the file is executable
+            # ensure that the file is executable
             assert os.access("run_pipeline", os.X_OK)

-        # after_run-marked tests will only be run after pipeline execution is finished
-        @mark.after_run(order=1)
+    # a pipeline run is treated as a test fixture
+    run = MyRun.class_fixture(cmd="./run_pipeline", stdout="run.stdout")

+    # the fixture is bound to a unittest.TestCase using the usefixtures mark
+    @pytest.mark.usefixtures("run")
+    # tests per-pipeline run are grouped in one unittest.TestCase instance
+    class TestMyPipeline(unittest.TestCase):

         def test_result_md5(self):
             assert utils.file_md5sum("result.txt") == "50a2fabfdd276f573ff97ace8b11c5f4"

-        # ordering for all tests annotated by after_run can be set manually
-        # here we want to test the exit code first after the run is finished
-        @mark.after_run(order=0)
         def test_exit_code(self):
             assert self.run.exit_code == 0

-        # we can also check the stdout that we capture as well
+        # we can check the stdout that we capture as well
-        @mark.after_run(order=2)
         def test_stdout(self):
             assert open("run.stdout", "r").read().strip() == "Result computed"

 If the test above is saved as ``test_demo.py``, you can then run the test by executing ``py.test -v test_demo.py``.
-You should see that four tests were executed and all four passed.
+You should see that three tests were executed and all four passed.

 What just happened?